-Performance anxiety during sex can be a dreadful experience.
-But there are ways to manage it.
+Feeling anxious about your sexual performance can be a dreadful experience.
+But there are ways to manage how you feel in bed.

 Sex can be more than just the physical aspect.
 Emotions, hopes, and fears may also be involved.

-Sometimes, personal challenges and insecurities can make you apprehensive about your sexual performance.
+Sometimes, personal challenges and insecurities can make you anxious about your sexual performance.

 Though sexual performance anxiety isn’t a formal diagnosis, it can still be a valid reality for you.
 But there are a few ways you can learn to manage sexual performance anxiety.